Nagaraj-U/FlashChat/README.md

 - Using Firebase authentication to register and sign in users.
 - Creating animations using the Flutter Hero widget.
 - Creating custom aniamtions using Flutter's animation controller.
-- Using Mixins and Streams
+- Using Mixins and Streams.
 - Using ListViews to build scrolling views.
 - Using Firebase Cloud Firestore to store and retrieve data on the fly.